 Stay tuned with BYJU’S to learn more about the difference between prokaryotic and eukaryotic DNA, and other related topics at BYJU’S Biology.

 - Differentiate Between Organs and Organelles

 What is prokaryotic DNA?

 The genetic material of the prokaryotic DNA is in the form of circular DNA.
 The DNA is present in the nucleoid, which is not surrounded by the nuclear membrane.

 Does prokaryotic DNA have introns?

 Prokaryotic DNA does not have introns.
-They have transcription couples with translation, therefore, there is no space for intron splicing since intron splicing stops the coupling.
+They have transcription coupled with translation.
+Therefore, there is no space for intron splicing since intron splicing stops the coupling.

-How the structure of eukaryotic DNA different from prokaryotic DNA?
+How is the structure of eukaryotic DNA different from prokaryotic DNA?